jacqueline-lam/shoppies-movie-nominations/README.md

 # The Shoppies
----
-## Shopify UX/Web Developer Internship Challenge Winter 2021
+## Shopify Frontend Developer Intern Challenge - Summer 2021

 ### Overview
 This is a web app to manage movie nominations for Shoppies.